-You may keep anonymous contributions that do not exceed \$25 each that are received at a fundraiser (such as those collected by passing the hat or having a tip jar).
+Anonymous contributions that do not exceed \$25 each that are received at a fundraiser (such as those collected by passing the hat or having a tip jar) may be kept.
 Report the total amount of money received from these donations in Schedule 2 for that fundraiser.